-The Mayor has submitted a proposed "Action Plan" to the City Council on May 15, 2014.
+The Mayor submitted a proposed "Action Plan" to the City Council on May 15, 2014.
 The Action Plan includes detailed recommendations for the program design and the associated costs of high-quality Preschool for Seattle.
-The Council is likely to make final decisions final decisions on either June 16 or June 23, 2014 (one year after Dr. Barnett's initial presentation, the Council unanimously passed Council Bill 118114 (including an updated Action Plan), sending the Seattle Preschool Program to the November 2014 ballot for voters to consider.
+On Monday, June 23, 2014, approximately one year after Dr. Barnett’s initial presentation, the Council unanimously passed Council Bill 118114 (including an updated Action Plan), sending the Seattle Preschool Program to the November 2014 ballot for voters to consider.

 The good news is that what's best for our children is good for everyone in the city.
 With universal, high-quality preschool, all of Seattle's children will have the opportunity to flourish and we will have a safer city, a smarter workforce and a brighter future.